Van Poortvliet hoping to emulate hero Youngs

 The Tigers' academy graduate's long-standing dream of reaching the "pinnacle of English rugby" is close to becoming a reality.

-"I would be kidding if I said I hadn't dreamt of playing in a World Cup," he told BBC Sport.
+"I would be kidding if I said I hadn't dreamed of playing in a World Cup," he told BBC Sport.

 "I was two when we [England] won in 2003 so I can't remember that at all but I have watched back the whole experience on YouTube.

-"Watching live, the biggest memories I have was in '07 when I was only six, my parents wouldn't let me watch the games because in France they were late kick-offs.
+"Watching live, the biggest memories I have was in '07 when I was only six.
+My parents wouldn't let me watch the games because in France they were late kick-offs.

 "I'd wake up in the morning and ask what happened and I remember being told the score when they had lost the final.

-"But growing up, Ben Youngs was a massive inspiration for me being a Norfolk lad and playing in the same position.
+"But growing up, Ben Youngs was a massive inspiration for me, being a Norfolk lad and playing in the same position.

 "When he was at his first World Cup in 2011 and he scored the winning try against Argentina it was massive and something I dreamed of doing.